English Courses: Fall 2024

 3 Credit Hour(s)

 Fulfills core competency: Communication Skills.
 Writing Intensive.
 This survey course in literature includes textual analysis of literary works, classic through contemporary, selected from various genres.
 Writing assignments are based on the readings.
-CMP 101 or permission of instructor.
 (UG)

 LIT 113: Literature and the Law